adryft-io/newreactions.io/README.md

 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/formulae.png)

 ## Microservices Architecture
-New reactions is built upon modular micro-services -- each service runs in a Docker container linked together through a docker-compose.yml file, which offers:
+New reactions is built upon modular microservices -- each service runs in a Docker container linked together through a docker-compose.yml file, which offers:

 1. Portability between execution environments, such as AWS or Digital Ocean.
 2. Minimize divergence between development and production environments which streamlines continuous deployment.
-3. Scalability -- new instances of micro-services can be readily created.
+3. Scalability -- new instances of microservices can be readily created.
 ![preview](https://raw.githubusercontent.com/adryft-io/images/master/newreactions-architecture.png)

 ## Technology Stack